danelahman/lograc-2022/README.md

 **Note:** This code has been checked to work with Agda version 2.6.2 and 2.6.2.1, and Agda standard library version 1.7.1.
-Using an older version of Agda or a different standard library version will likely result in errors when typechecking the imported standard library modules.
-Thus, when obtaining Agda using one of the methods described below, make sure you end up installing Agda version 2.6.2 or 2.6.2.1.
+Using an older version of Agda or a different standard library version will likely result in errors when typechecking the exercises and the imported standard library modules.
+Thus, when obtaining Agda using one of the methods described below, make sure you install Agda version 2.6.2 or 2.6.2.1.

 Below are instructions on
 - [How to install Agda](#installing-agda)